Carpet beetles can severely damage your carpets, clothing and any other fabric.

 Identify the Beetles in Carpet

 Identify communal clues that specify a potential presence of carpet beetle and increase your awareness about the look of carpet beetles.

 Shed skins and faecal pellets are common indications of infestation.
 You may expect carpet beetles in larvae and adult forms.

-The adult beetles are little larger than the head of a pin and over-shaped.
-They may come in different colours, but numerous have a form of black and brown or grey and black patterns.
-Some do have white or yellow lines on the back.
+The adult beetles are a little larger than the head of a pin and over-shaped.
+They may come in different colours, but many have black and brown or grey and black patterns.
+Some have white or yellow lines on the back.

-Carpet beetles roll over and move slowly when you touch them.
+Carpet beetles roll over and drift when you touch them.
 The larvae of carpet beetle have specific brown bands on their body with hair-like extensions toward both sides.

-You have to look for faecal pellets, cast skins, and carpet beetles because these are a clear indication that carpet beetles are around in a heavy concentration.
+Look for faecal pellets, cast skins, and carpet beetles because these are a clear sign that carpet beetles are around in a heavy concentration.

 Carpet beetles like fabric so you can find them in carpet, especially in a dark location or closet.
 They like items made of feathers and fur, upholstered furniture and clothing.
 They also get attracted to paintbrushes, fresh flowers, dog food, and food cabinets.

 Check undistributed and dark locations like attics, baseboards, and air ducts.

-You can treat carpet beetle with several indoor treatments, such as steam cleaning your carpets, throw away any infested garment, wash the fabric, set traps and apply insecticide.
+You can treat carpet beetle with several indoor treatments, such as steam cleaning carpets, throw away any infested garment, wash the fabric, set traps and apply an insecticide.

 Vacuum Your Carpet

-You have to vacuum upholstered furniture and any other area covered with fabric that is difficult to wash in your washing machine.
+Vacuum upholstered furniture and any other area covered with a fabric difficult to wash in your washing machine.